-By the end of the year in Reception 2 students will be able to read more than 50 words, write, add, subtract and are more than ready to begin the more formal learning introduced in Year 1.
+By the end of the year in Reception 2 many students will be able to read more than 50 words, write a simple sentence, add and subtract in preparation to begin the more formal learning introduced in Year 1.

 The Nursery Day

 Snack / Play Time

 Tidy Up Time / Toilet / Hand Washing

 As in the morning, Children are encouraged to help tidy the nursery so that they begin to understand that equipment and toys should be cared for and looked after.

 Communication Language & Literacy

 In both small and large groups, children are encouraged to extend their vocabulary and fluency by talking, listening and responding to stories, songs and rhymes.